manticoresoftware/manticoresearch/README.md

 select * from movies where match('google');
 ```

-When you exit from the MySQL client, it stops and removes the container, so **use this way only for testing / sandboxing purposes**.
+Note that upon exiting the MySQL client, the Manticore container will be stopped and removed, resulting in no saved data, so **use this way only for testing / sandboxing purposes**.

-Read [the full instruction for the docker image](https://dockr.ly/33biV0U) for more details including our recommendations on running it in production.
+Read [the full instruction for the docker image](https://github.com/manticoresoftware/docker) for more details including our recommendations on running it in production.

 ### Packages